 RP: So, the first couple of chapters are about lexicography — that is the making of dictionaries and glossaries.
-A lot of the early work on English dialect was done in the form of dictionaries, or shorter versions of dictionaries (glossaries or word lists).
-In fact, a lot of the people involved in what we now call dialect lexicography were actually pioneers in the art of lexicography itself: that is, in the recording of the vocabulary of the English language in the first place.
+A lot of the early work on English dialect was done in the form of dictionaries, or shorter versions of dictionaries (glossaries or ‘word lists’).
+In fact, a lot of the people involved in what we now call dialect lexicography were actually pioneers in the art of lexicography itself: that is, in the recording of the English language in the first place.

 AB: Who are these pioneers?

-RP: Well, the first dialect dictionary which aimed to cover all of the nation — that is, England — was by John Ray, and it was called A Collection of Words Not Generally Used.
+RP: Well, the first dialect dictionary, which aimed to cover all of the nation — that is England at the time — was John Ray, and it was called A Collection of Words Not Generally Used.

 AB: So, when did he write this?

-RP: It was first published in 1674, so it’s not quite the first English dictionary ever — that goes back to the start of the seventeenth century — and there had been some attempts at smaller projects, but John Ray was the first person to try to identify the regional element in the English language across the country.
+RP: He wrote it in 1674, so it’s not quite the first English dictionary ever — that goes back to the start of the seventeenth century — and there had been some attempts at smaller projects but John Ray was the first person to try to identify the regional element in the English language.

 AB: That’s not so unusual today, is it?